Jump To Section

 You and I know the reality is that tree care can extend all year long.
 Tree pest control and pruning can all take place when the growing season is over.
 How do you communicate this in the quiet months?

 5. Many hats – The small average size of a tree company means the proprietor is wearing many hats.
 His time is at a premium for the implementation and testing of all the necessary marketing tactics required for success.

 Hey, it’s not all doom and gloom.
-The industry is valued at a lucrative $21bn a year, is growing at a rate of nearly 7% over the last 5 years and supports many individual tree service companies.
-Nevertheless, the scrabble for customers will be keenly felt by most at some point in their company’s evolution, if not now.
+The industry is valued at a lucrative $21bn a year, is growing at a rate of more than 6% over the last 5 years.
+Demand for tree services of many flavors has been strong partly due to the COVID-19 epidemic; more people at home staring at the trees in their yards etc. Nevertheless, ensuring that you get your fair share of these customers remains a challenge for most tree firms at some point in their company’s evolution, if not now.

-For those with time and money available: In my next blog posts, I will take this analysis and share several low-cost and straightforward non-digital and digital marketing solutions that are working today.
-I will also show you how the elements can work together so you benefit from a positive, synergistic effect.
-On top of this, I will reveal a unique and, more importantly, an effective tree service marketing model which will work if you can put in the time and cash upfront.
+In the following blog posts, I will take this analysis further.
+I will also share several low-cost and straightforward non-digital and digital marketing solutions that are working today.
+I will show you how the elements can work together so you benefit from a positive, synergistic effect.
+On top of this, I will reveal a unique and effective tree service marketing model which will work if you can put in the time and cash up-front.

 However, we have something even better for you…

-For those pressured by time constraints: My agency, MarketingDirector.com, can secure your tree firm between 20 to 50 new customers per month in your service area.
-We specialize in making the phone ring for firms only in this green industry sector.
+My agency, MarketingDirector.com, can secure your tree firm between 15 to 40 new customers per month in your service area.
+We specialize in making the phone ring only for tree service businesses and arborists.
 There are no upfront fees.
-There’s no wait and there’s no contract, just a steady, dependable supply of potential customers interested in your services.
+There’s no wait and there’s no contract; just a steady, dependable supply of potential customers interested in your services.
 Tree service demand generation at its very best.